joysmith/React-by-Jonas_Schmedtmann/03-pizza-menu/README.md

 ### 42. Passing and Receiving Props<a id='42'></a>

-- pass data from parent component to child component
+- pass data from parent(Menu) component to child(Pizza) component
 - In src/index.js,
-  - pass data from Pizza component, which is in Menu component
+  - pass data from Pizza component, which is nested in Menu component
-  - change Pizza component to receive props and setup props -
+  - modity Pizza component JSX to receive props

 ```js
 import React from "react";